kcroker/dpsprep/README.md

 ## Installation

-The easiest way to obtain `dpsprep` is to clone the repository.
+The easiest way to use `dpsprep` is via [`uv`](https://docs.astral.sh/uv/):

-The tool depends on several Python libraries, which can easily be installed via `poetry`.
-A configuration for `pyenv` is also included.
+    uvx --from git+https://github.com/v--/dpsprep dpsprep [OPTIONS] SRC [DEST]

+While `uvx` provides an implicit way to run this program, a proper installation is often more desirable.
+This can be done again via `uv` after cloning the repository

+> [!NOTE]
+> Previous versions used [`pyenv`](https://github.com/pyenv/pyenv) for managing Python versions and [`poetry`](https://python-poetry.org/) for managing dependencies and building.
+Since then the project migrated to `uv`, which subsumes both and provides other niceties.

 The only hard prerequisite is `djvulibre` (e.g. `djvulibre` on Arch, `libdjvulibre-dev` on Ubuntu, etc.).
 We use the Python bindings from the package [`djvulibre-python`](https://github.com/FriedrichFroebel/python-djvulibre) (not to be confused with the unmaintained [`python-djvulibre`](https://github.com/jwilk-archive/python-djvulibre); see [this pull request](https://github.com/kcroker/dpsprep/pull/10)).

+> [!TIP]
-A few people have reported installation problems; see [this possible solution](https://github.com/kcroker/dpsprep/issues/38) and [this sample Dockerfile](https://github.com/kcroker/dpsprep/pull/37).
+> A few people have reported installation problems; see [this possible solution](https://github.com/kcroker/dpsprep/issues/38) and [this sample Dockerfile](https://github.com/kcroker/dpsprep/pull/37).

+> [!NOTE]
-Note that Windows support in `djvulibre-python` requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
+> Note that Windows support in `djvulibre-python` requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
 If you manage to make it work, consider opening a pull request.

 Optional prerequisites are:
 * `libtiff` for bitonal image compression.